seb54000/tpcs-workstations/README.md

 ## TODOs :

+- [ ] ANSIBLE - Add in ansible a role to test the different workshop (verify that everything is working building Vikunja app image, these kind of things)
+- [ ] ANSIBLE - Test use cases such as changing some conf/vars and relaunch playbook
+  - If you change the DNS_suffix, you may have to trash almost everything
+  - What happen if you change some guacamole config
+  - What happen if you change the type of tp (mon, iac, kube) ?
+We may want to remove everything and redo the clone and other bits of config (this a real use case as sometimes you see, you launched everything with a bad var and don't want to restart everything)
+- [ ] ANSIBLE - Measure execution times and envisage to parralelize more (don't wait the students vms are ready to execute roles on docs/access)
+  - We do not want a very fast execution but it should be reasonable (ie. around 10 minutes for first playbook run, then 1 to 3 minutes in case of a rerun/configuration change)
+- [ ] ANSIBLE - Remove ansible code from root folder (subfolder like terraform)
+- [ ] ANSIBLE - Make separated roles for things related to the docs (nginx), to the access (guacamole) and to monitoring (grafana).
+- [ ] ANSIBLE - Integrate terraform part in ansible playbook ??
+- [ ] ANSIBLE - Finish converting bash scripts in ansible tasks (but is it really necessary ?)
+- [ ] ANSIBLE - Adding tags to avoid reluanching all the playbook for a change on a specific part

+- [ ] Find a way to describe slides as text/markdown, ... in order to be able to generate them with different masks (very useful when corporate/school template evolves)

 - [ ] Need to check that dns_subdomain var is really working with grafana dahsboards : terraform-infra/cloudinit/monitoring_grafana_node_full_dashboard.json
 - [ ] Remove VScode extension like kube when not installed (top monitoring ?)
 - [ ] TODO add jinja if custom_files is not empty (cloud-config.yaml.tftpl) -- for knode otherwise cloud-inint error